jstamant/tabletop.engineering/content/posts/why-you-should-play-tabletop-rpgs.md

 playing it, but don't have a group to play in.

 I've even met closeted D&D players - people that deny playing D&D, but actually love it.
-If the only that's keeping you from playing an RPG is fear, cast your doubt aside!
+If the only thing that's keeping you from playing an RPG is fear, cast your doubt aside!
 Stop caring about what other people think!
 The only thing that could make RPGs lame or nerdy are your insecurities.
 Own it.
 If this is what you want to try, then do it confidently!
 Only inaction is the biggest mistake you could make.

 You can't go wrong with playing RPGs.
 If you have the opportunity to